tannuchoudhary/SpringBoot/AmigosCodeSpringBoot/AmigosCrashCourse.md

 * As we are using postgreSQL, the default port is 5432
 * if you are using postgres app, then username password will not be required, else you have to provide it
 * ```jpa.hibernate.ddl-auto=create-drop``` means we will have a clean sate everytime we run the application
-* The master password of your postgresql is "tannu"
+* The master password of your postgresql is "tannu" or may be TLT@#3(complete words in small letter)

 ## B. Connection to Database